-Moreover, there must be sufficient light to assess the suitability of the pigs for transport.
+In addition, there must be sufficient light to assess whether the animals are suitable for transport.
 The delivery area must be clean, dry and with sufficient drainage or bedding to ensure that the animals are clean and dry when delivered.
-Dirty pigs increase the risk of insanitary slaughter, and could potentially lead to reduced animal welfare.
+Dirty animals increase the risk of insanitary slaughter and could potentially lead to reduced animal welfare.